 Red flags in elderly back pain

-- Sudden onset severe pain after a minor fall, slip, or even simple bending.
+- Sudden onset severe pain after a minor fall or simple bending.

-- Sharp, localised pain in the mid or lower back, worse when standing or walking.
+- Sharp, localised pain in the mid or lower back.

-- Difficulty turning in bed or getting in and out of a chair due to pain.
+- Difficulty turning in bed or rising from a chair.

-If these features are present, an osteoporotic vertebral fracture should be considered and early medical assessment is important.
+If these features are present, early medical assessment is important.
+For enquiries, visit the contact page.

 What is vertebroplasty?

-- Provide rapid pain relief in appropriately selected patients.
+- Provides rapid pain relief in selected patients

-- Improve mobility and allow earlier return to daily activities.
+- Improves mobility and supports earlier return to daily activities

 Case story: From cancelled holiday to Antarctica